eugeniovaretti/honeybeehealth/README.md

 # Honey Bee Health
 Evaluation of Factors and Strategies to Mitigate Colony Loss in US

-Project for the course of NonParametric Statistics
+Project for the course of NonParametric Statistics, 2022, Politecnico di Milano

 ## Description
 Bees are one of the most ecologically and commercially important insects in the world, in our project: